What time does the Dog Show start?

 · there are also bins placed at various points all around the cricket pitch.

 · please help us to keep the ground clean and tidy on the day - if you notice any bins are full please inform an organiser.

 Will my dog get a rosette?

-- YES - although the dogs that come 1st, 2nd or 3rd in each class get placed rosettes every single dog that enters a class will get a 'well done' rosette EXCEPT for those entered in the Egg & Spoon Relay Race and in the Next Top Model classes (see above).
+· YES - dogs that come 1st, 2nd or 3rd get a placed rosettes but every single dog that enters a class will get a 'well done' rosette EXCEPT for those entered in the Egg & Spoon Relay Race and in the Next Top Model classes (see above).

 Is there a car park on site?

 · Chiswick House has a public car park, entrance via A4, which is a pay and display car park, please follow the signs to the cricket pitch from the car park entrance.

 · there is very limited parking in the adjacent streets so we do encourage people to use public transport.